ska-telescope/ska-tango-images/docs/src/helm_charts.rst

             file: "data/theexample.yaml"

 Fields explained:
-    - **file** : This field specifies the path of the Dsconfig file in an yaml format.
+    - **file** : This field specifies the path of the device server configuration block as shown above.
 Note:.
-This file should be included in the `data folder <https://gitlab.com/ska-telescope/tango-example/-/tree/master/charts/tango-example/data>`__ .
+This file should be included in a `data folder <https://gitlab.com/ska-telescope/tango-example/-/tree/master/charts/tango-example/data>`__ inside the chart.
-    - **polling** : The polling field is one of the variable attributes of the  deviceServer.
-In this example we have it present on the *test/motor/1* device in the values of the *polled_attr* property.
-So this field allows us to change the value of the *polled_attr* property.
+    - **polling** : This field is referenced in the above device server configuration block.
+In fact the tango-util device server definition template some of the field composing it (like the properties).
+In the above example the *polled_attr* property of the *test/motor/1* device takes its value from this field.
+As a consequence, this field allows us to change the value of the *polled_attr* property in the parent chart.
     - **instances** : If **instances** has values ​​in the value file, this takes precedence over the data file **instances** field.

 The use of the yaml file allows users to have a cleaner and more understandable view of the DeviceServer configurations compared to a json file configuration.